jsnmui/blackjackthegame/README.md

 Extra functionalties can be created to implement these player actons in future versions of the Per Scholas Software Engineering Course blackjack game

 ## Link to Hosted Site
- This game is hosted on GitHub Pages at [I'm an inline-style link with title](https://jsnmui.github.io/blackjackthegame/ "Black Jack Game")
+ This game is hosted on GitHub Pages at [Black Jack](https://jsnmui.github.io/blackjackthegame/ "Black Jack Game")

 ## Installation Instructions
 Click on the link that was mentioned in 'Link to Hosted Site' and enjoy.